aquasecurity/terraform-provider-aquasec/docs/index.md

 - `password` (String, Sensitive) This is the password that should be used to make the connection.
 Can alternatively be sourced from the `AQUA_PASSWORD` environment variable.
 - `username` (String, Sensitive) This is the user id that should be used to make the connection.
 Can alternatively be sourced from the `AQUA_USER` environment variable.
 - `verify_tls` (Boolean) If true, server tls certificates will be verified by the client before making a connection.
 Defaults to true.
 Can alternatively be sourced from the `AQUA_TLS_VERIFY` environment variable.
+- `validate` (Boolean) If false, skip validating provider credentials on initialization.
+Can alternatively be sourced from the `AQUA_VALIDATE` environment variable.